 I used a light gray chalky paint on each of them.
 I lightly distressed each piece, stenciled and sealed with wax.

-I love the Box.
+I love the garden tool Box.
 I think I would have to use it for display because it is way to pretty to use outside in the dirt.
 3 simple projects that can be simply made with 1 power tool.
 I know you will love what these other ladies made for this 1 Power Tool Challenge.
 Now make sure you stop by their pages to see all the projects they made with a drill.

 Join the DD Community!